JeongbaeChoi/jeongbaechoi.github.io/_posts/2025-01-01-CR-reading.md

   - Social Ontology
 ---

+These are selected introductory readings on the philosophy of social science and on critical realism.

 Reading List
 ======
 Archer, M. S., Bhaskar, R., Collier, A., Lawson, T., & Norrie, A. (Eds.).
 (1998).
 Critical Realism : Essential Readings.
 Routledge.